robak86/hardwired/README.md

 - [x] Easy mocking and testing
 - [x] Suitable for backend servers
 - [ ] Fast [TODO: measure it]
+- [x] Allows writing code which is not coupled to DI solution

 The library consists of two main components
 - Module
 - Container